rohitkt10/black-tea.github.io/_posts/2017-03-12-Postgres-and-GeoServer-on-DigitalOcean-Ubuntu.md

 # Start postgres command line interface
 psql
 ```

-## Step 2: Edit Config File (if you plan to connect remotely)
+## Step 4: Edit Config File (if you plan to connect remotely)
-If you plan on connecting to the postgres database from outside the droplet, you will need to edit the Postgres configuration file to listen from all ip addresses.
-In my case, I plan on connecting through a linux installation of pgadmin3 on my chromebook which has been configured using these [instructions](https://black-tea.github.io/data%20analysis/2017/01/14/Chromebook-Setup!.html)
+If you plan on connecting to the postgres database from outside the virtual machine, you will need to edit the Postgres configuration file to listen from all ip addresses.
+In my case, I plan on connecting through a linux installation of pgadmin3 on my chromebook which has been configured using these [instructions](https://black-tea.github.io/data%20analysis/2017/01/14/Chromebook-Setup!.html).